Thousands Gather in Times Square for New Year's Celebration

-(NEW YORK) — New Yorkers, celebrity entertainers and tourists from around the world will pack into Times Square on Sunday for what’s expected to be a flashy but frigid start to the new year.

-Revelers began lining up well before noon, hours ahead of when the city will mark the start of 2018 with a glittering crystal ball drop, a burst of more than a ton of confetti and midnight fireworks.
+(NEW YORK) — New Yorkers, celebrity entertainers and tourists from around the world are packing into a frigid Times Square Sunday to mark the start of 2018 with a glittering crystal ball drop, a burst of more than a ton of confetti and midnight fireworks.

-It could be one of the coldest celebrations on record, held under tight security after a year that saw several fatal attacks on large crowds, including one in Times Square itself last spring.
+It was only 14 degrees Fahrenheit (10 degrees Celsius) in the city by late afternoon — already making it one of the coldest celebrations on record.
+Security was at an all-time high after a year that saw several fatal attacks on large crowds, including one in Times Square itself last spring.

 Remle Scott, 22, and her boyfriend Brad Whittaker, 22, of San Diego, arrived shortly after 9 a.m., saying they were trying to keep a positive attitude as temperatures hovered in the teens.
 Each was wearing several layers of clothing.

-“We’re here because it was kind of on our bucket list and we watched the ball drop like every year growing up,” Scott said.
 “Our toes are frozen, so we’re just dealing with it by dancing.”
+Scott said.

+In a prime viewing spot near 42nd Street, Alexander Ebrahim grinned as he looked around at the flashing lights of Times Square.

+“I always saw it on TV, so I thought why not come out and see it in person,” said the 19-year-old from Orange County, California.
+“It’s an experience you can never forget.”

 Mariah Carey will perform again on “Dick Clark’s New Year’s Rockin’ Eve,” hosted by Ryan Seacrest, after a bungled performance last year in which she stumbled through her short set, failing to sing for most of it despite a pre-recorded track of her songs playing in the background.
 Carey was visibly upset during the performance and she blamed the show’s production team, but they ultimately buried the hatchet.
 Carey posted an advertisement featuring herself for the show on Dec.
 22 that said: “Take 2.”